KristijanIvancic/Rebel-Sum/welcome_to_my_mathematical_redemption.md

 It's enough to make my blood boil.
 The teacher is entrusted with this precious forming mind and they casually shut it down.
 If you had a teacher like that or anyone else that tried to keep math away from you, their words and voice live on in your head, stuck in a loop.
 They are your gatekeepers.

-Maybe you don't remember the person or event, but it's there as a sense of dread.
+Maybe you don't remember the person or event but it's there as a sense of dread.
 Any time you try to climb the math hill and start to struggle, it activates and discourages you.
 It's the thorny part of your mind and you don't want to go there.
 You think it's your fault, but it's not.

 Math is complex and takes time.
-And no one ever allowed you to take your time and try to work through problems in as many ways you need to figure it out.
+No one ever allowed you to take your time and try to work through problems in as many ways you need to figure it out.
 You never had permission to struggle, fail and try again!

 Well, you have my permission.
 There are no more gatekeepers.
-Whatever voice you have inside that's telling you that you're not smart enough or not good enough, even if it's your own, acknowledge it, accept it but keep going.
+Whatever voice you have inside that's telling you that you're not smart enough or not good enough, even if it's your own, acknowledge it, accept it but _keep going_.

 ## Making a PACT